 The Karthik Subbaraj silent thriller film begins with a tribute to the silent films, from “Raja Harishchandra” to “Pushpak”.
 Though, the thriller is not as silent as one would expect – there’s a consistent Background Score (Santosh Narayan) which is dominantly rich in its atmospheric zone, along with squeaky, petrifying and realistic sounds of rusted iron and steel.
 Nevertheless, Karthik Subbaraj is a fearless director whose films have distinct narrative and unique features – Mercury rocks silently.

-“Mercury” is a noisy thriller at it’s best though marketed as a silent thriller film, it makes us sick with the toxic green hue and Karthik’s fearless and gutsy filmmaking sails safely through this interesting cinematic venture.
+“Mercury” is a noisy thriller at it’s best though marketed as a silent thriller film, it makes us sick with the toxic green hue; Karthik’s fearless and gutsy filmmaking sails safely through an atmospheric venture.

 Release: 13 April, 2018